AndrzejSudo/HoneyServer/README.md

 # HoneyServer

-script for spoofing services on your honeypot server
+honey.py - script for spoofing services on your honeypot server resp.py - checking banners of services to fed into honey.py responses